Dr Tobias Hauser awarded FENS-Kavli Scholarship for scientific excellence, originality, and leadership in neuroscience

 The network of Scholars aims to support the development of European neuroscience through scientific exchange, advocacy, and outreach.

 The FENS-Kavli Network of Excellence (FKNE) is a diverse group of early career, independent neuroscience investigators based throughout Europe.
 Scholars are selected for two two-year terms, after which they become members of the growing FKNE Alumni network.
-Tobias joins as one of 15 new recruits for 2021.
+Dr Hauser joins as one of 15 new recruits for 2021.
 They will work alongside the 2018 cohort to form an active community of 30 scholars representing 13 different European countries.

 The FKNE is a self-organised, multidisciplinary network, which aims to improve neuroscience research within Europe and beyond.
 As well as supporting excellence in scientific research, the network also champions advocacy and outreach.